rodrigorc/papercraft/README.md

 More interesting are the following:

-### File/Update with new object
+### File/Update with new model

-If you are unwrapping a model and you realize that there is some part that you don't like, you have to go back to your 3D editing tool and re-export the OBJ file.
+If you are unwrapping a model and you realize that there is some part that you don't like, you have to go back to your 3D editing tool and re-export the model file.
 Then, do you have to start the Papercraft unwrapping from scratch?
 Of course not!
 Just use this option to update the current Papercraft projects with an updated 3D model.
 It will try to keep the current work as much as it can.